joshleblanc/view_component_reflex/README.md

 ## Usage

-You can add reflexes to your component by adding inheriting from `ViewComponentReflex::Component`.
+You can add reflexes to your component by inheriting from `ViewComponentReflex::Component`.

 This will act as if you created a reflex with the method `my_cool_stuff`.
 To call this reflex, add `data-reflex="click->MyComponentReflex#my_cool_reflex"`, just like you're using stimulus reflex.